Nayan76/Inventory-API/README.md

-I'd be happy to help you draft the required content for your README.md file!
-A great README is essential for the ASE challenge—it's the first thing the reviewer will look at.

-Since the instructions require a specific structure, here is a template that fulfills all the submission requirements for your Inventory Management System API.

 Inventory Management System API (Backend Challenge) ⚙️ This project is a robust, backend-heavy API designed to track and manage product inventory in a warehouse.
 It fulfills all the core requirements of the Associate Software Engineer (ASE) Backend Challenge (Inventory Management System API).